What is a moggy?

-Also spelled moggie and commonly referred to as a domestic shorthair or longhair, a moggy is a cat of unknown origin/mixed breed.
-They are the most common type of domesticated cats and come in all shapes, sizes and colours.
-They can be found in long hair or short hair.
+Also spelled moggie and commonly referred to as a domestic shorthair or long hair, a moggy is a cat of unknown origin/mixed breed.
+They are the most common type of domesticated cats and come in all shapes, sizes, and colours.
+Moggies come in both long and short hair.
 Big, small, fat, thin, talkative, quiet, friendly, shy, blue eyes, green eyes, yellow eyes, gold eyes, odd eyes.

 For the most part, moggies are a healthy bunch due to their wide gene pool.
-They are easy to obtain, and cheaper to purchase than purebred cats but sadly, they are harder to find homes for.
+They are easy to obtain and cheaper to purchase than purebred cats, but sadly, they are harder to find homes.

 Felis silvestris lybica

 All domesticated cats are descended from their wild ancestor African Wildcat (Felis silvestris lybica).
-Cats have been domesticated by humans since we began farming.
-It is now believed that cats and humans began their relationship around the Fertile Crescent 10,000 years ago.
+Humans domesticated cats when we began farming.
+It is now believed that cats and humans started their relationship around the Fertile Crescent 10,000 years ago.

-It is said that if we stopped selectively breeding cats and let them do their own thing, they would eventually revert back to their wild type, which is the tabby cat.
+If we stopped selectively breeding cats, they would eventually revert to their wild type, which is the tabby cat.

 Sometimes moggies are used in breeding programmes to increase the genetic pool or introduce a specific trait.
 Allowable outcrosses include American Curl, Devon Rex, La Perm, Munchkin.
 This list may vary from country to country and breed to breed.